Amsterdam Neighbourhoods and Districts at a Glance

 The main streets Albert Cuypstraat or Ferdinand Bolstraat have great restaurants, especially for authentic Moroccan, Indian, Syrian or Libanese cuisine (to name only a few).

 The Albert Cuypstraat in De Pijp is also home to the largest street market in Amsterdam, the Albert Cuypmarkt.
 There is nothing you cannot find here - cheese, vegetables, fruit, cheap clothes and a lot more.
 Unfortunately, it is getting a bit more dominated by trashy goods recently.

 Just as with Jordaan, De Pijp also faces the problem of gentrification: Well-situated couples and rich fathers who buy their student kids stylish apartments let real estate prices blow up.
 Many original residents cannot afford the astronomic rents anymore.

 Museumsquartier (museum quarter)

 The Museumsquartier is another well-known district of Zuid.
 As the name suggests, you will find a plenty of museums here.
 The most popular ones are located around the Museumplein (museum square): The Civic Museum, the Rijksmuseum and the Van Gogh Museum.
-However, it is also worth having a look at the less famous ones that invite you to marvel, like the diamond museum or the movie museum.
+However, it is also worth having a look at the less famous ones that invite you to marvel, like the diamond museum or the Moco Museum for urban art.

 Some of the most precious jewels in the world got their finishing in the district of the diamond cutters during the 19th century.
 The impressive building of the diamond polishing company Asscher towers above the end of the Diamantstraat.
 The world´s largest diamond, the Cullinan Diamond, was polished here.